clementpoiret/HSF/docs/index.md

 the posterior hippocampus (tail), without assigning a specific head or tail class.

+HSF results from a collaborative effort:

+1 - We are continuously working on improving the segmentation of the subfields, mainly by adding new manually segmented MRIs (feel free to send us yours if you can, thanks!)
+2 - HSF proposes a "Model Hub", meaning that anyone can distribute their own ONNX segmentation model.
+Just send us a small `*.yaml` config file, and the end-user will effortlessly be able to use HSF with your model.

 Please note that the tool is still under development and is not yet ready for production use.
 It uses multiple expert deep learning models trained on 600+ manually segmented hippocampi (see the [F.A.Q. section](faq.md)) which are not yet fully polished.

 ## Technical Features